aritra1804/aritra-dataviz-portfolio/final-project-part-one.md

 - **Data Sources:** Vellum AI 2024a, Academic Research (Tsang, 2023), HELM Benchmark (CRFM, n.d.)
 7. Call to Action: The Role of Different Stakeholders in AI’s Future
 - **Data Sources:** Vellum AI Report 2025, Qlik’s AI Business Insights (Qlik, 2024), Statista AI Adoption Report 2024

+The dataset has been created by me, with all data extracted from the sources and reports mentioned above and compiled together.
+As the project progresses, I will continue to extract additional data based on the visualizations and evolving needs of the project.
+The structured dataset is available [here](https://docs.google.com/spreadsheets/d/1LvEh062qCGMBKL1x4O_KXjH7mzgktMrNjfiMy1GRnrA/edit?usp=sharing).

 # Method and medium